CSALabsAutomation/azure-cosmosdb-lab/steps/08_azure-cosmos-db-change-feed/documentation.md

 In this lab you will use the Change Feed Processor Library and Azure Functions to implement three use cases for the Azure Cosmos DB Change Feed

-> If this is your first lab and you have not already completed the setup for the lab content see the instructions for [Account Setup](00-account_setup.md) before starting this lab.

 ## Build A .NET Console App to Generate Data

 In order to simulate data flowing into our store, in the form of actions on an e-commerce website, we'll build a simple .NET Console App to generate and add documents to our Cosmos DB CartContainer

-1. On your local machine, locate the CosmosLabs folder in your Documents folder and open the `Lab08` folder that will be used to contain the content of your .NET Core project.
-If you are completing this lab through Microsoft Hands-on Labs, the CosmosLabs folder will be located at the path: **C:\labs\CosmosLabs**
+1. Create `Lab08` folder that will be used to contain the content of your .NET Core project.

 1. In the `Lab08` folder, right-click the folder and select the **Open with Code** menu option.